develephant/PropsAware/README.md

 ### Workarounds

-If you really need to set a property in the properties callback, you can either set it silently, without triggering an update, or by setting a super short timeout.
+If you really need to set a PA property in the properties callback, you can either set it silently, without triggering an update, or by setting a super short timeout.

-But, in reality this creating an infinite loop, so you need to make sure you can break out of it.
+But, in reality this creating an infinite loop, so you _should_ have a good reason to do it.

 ___The issue:___